llpeterson/congestion/qos.md

 not require cooperation from the network's routers; it is a purely host-based strategy.
-Such a strategy complements the QoS mechanisms we've been considering, because (1) applications can use host-based solutions today, before QoS mechanisms are widely deployed, and (2) even with DiffServ fully deployed, it is still possible for a router queue to be oversubscribed, and we would like real-time applications to react in a reasonable way should this happen.
+Such a strategy complements the QoS mechanisms we've been considering, because (1) applications can use host-based solutions without depending on router support, and (2) even with DiffServ fully deployed, it is still possible for a router queue to be oversubscribed, and we would like real-time applications to react in a reasonable way should this happen.